BenjaminLAZARD/Interviews/digital dandelion/README.md

 - deepspeech does not seem maintained anymore.
 So I switched to Whisper and an external VAD called Silero as found in the [tutorial mentioned above](#solutions-retained).
 The only problem is that it does not support live streaming.
 I could potentially combine it with [external solutions](https://www.youtube.com/watch?v=zqp_hVZTd-g)...
 - I have a slow internet connection and an old GPU so I had to turn to external resources.
 Jupyter Colab failed me as we can only use so many GPU hours.
 I discovered a new solution: Saturn Cloud.
 It offers 10h per month free of charge and you can connect over ssh.
 - Altough I found no clear explanations on the web, I decided to go with a Gemini's suggested approach: using an audio stream would be compatible with whisper...
 But this time I ran into another problem.
 Because I am runing a notebook in the cloud, I don't have access to my own machine microphone.
 I decided to skip this part for now.
+- I downloaded the latest librbaries and because of that had to make some small changes to the repositories I used (mentioned in the notebook).
+- Resizing to appropriate size the source image for the avatar was needed.

 Checkout the [notebook](digital_dandelion_notebook.ipynb)

+Now of course there still remains the not so easy task to put it all together...

+Audio streaming and understanding is relatively easy.
+Animating an avatar with a given reply is not that fast thouh.

 ## Potential improvements